Driving in Iceland: The Ultimate Guide to Road Trips

 How old do you need to be to rent a car in Iceland?

-The minimum age to rent a passenger car in Iceland is 20 years old for insurance and safety reasons.
+To rent a passenger car in Iceland, you must be at least 20 years old, which is required for both insurance and safety purposes.

 What else do I need when renting a car in Iceland?